 The brain registers darkness and this will induce good sleep.
 The morning light is then a trigger to wake; allow the body’s natural sleep/wake cycle to take place.

 Limit alcohol and caffeine

 These are known sleep disruptors but affect each person differently.
-Whilst alcohol may induce sleep initially, it is likely to interrupt sleep during the night and therefore limit or even preventing the essential REM or deep sleep phase.
+Whilst alcohol may induce sleep initially, it is likely to interrupt sleep during the night and therefore limit or even prevent the essential REM or deep sleep phase.
 Caffeine, on the other hand, is a stimulant and therefore can make it difficult for the brain to slow down at the end of the day.

 Exercise and activity during the day will have a big impact on sleep quality and will help the body to feel physically tired and ready for sleep.
 However, strenuous exercise such as a heavy gym session or a run should be avoided at night, as the energising effect will make it harder to fall asleep.
 Also, don’t forget that good sleep is essential for repair in general, including muscle repair following exercise.

 Get more sunshine

-Our body’s sleep/wake cycle is closely related to our circadian rhythms and your brain will rely on sunshine during the day to determine the time to be awake an alert.
+Our body’s sleep/wake cycle is closely related to our circadian rhythms and your brain will rely on sunshine during the day to determine the time to be awake and alert.
 The more natural light it receives, the better the body will become at differentiating between daytime and nighttime.

 Follow the same bedtime routine each night

 This trains your brain to recognise that it is time for bed and almost gives you “permission” to relax at the end of the day.
 Bedtime routines will differ from person to person but can include:

 - A warm bath/shower